timdeputter/timdeputter/README.md

 <br/>
 <br/>
 <br/>
-Hi, my name is Tim, I'm a software developer living in Emden, which is located at the beautiful north sea coast of germany.
+Hi, my name is Tim.
+I am a software developer who resides in Emden, a city located on the breathtaking North Sea coast of Germany.

-The majority of code I have written was in C#, Java, Javascript, Ruby, C and C++.
-I took my first steps in languages like Pascal and Basic in the mid 1990s and dipped into functional programming in Elixir/Erlang, as well as Haskell, purescript and elm a few years ago.
-I'm also into test driven development, domain driven design and simple design.
+I have primarily written code using C#, Java, Javascript, Ruby, C, and C++.
+In the mid 1990s, I began learning languages such as Pascal and Basic, and more recently, I have delved into functional programming using Elixir/Erlang, Haskell, Purescript, and Elm.
+I am also interested in test-driven development, domain-driven design, and simple design.

-For most of my sideprojects I like to let vscode suck the ideas out of my brain, but I'm also not reluctant to ide's.
-For my dayjob this is mainly MS Visual Studio, but in the past I have made some experience with other ides (like intellij or eclipse) too.
+In my spare time, I often turn to Visual Studio Code to inspire and guide my side projects.
+However, I am also comfortable using a variety of integrated development environments (IDEs).
+For my day job, I primarily use Microsoft Visual Studio, but I have also had the opportunity to work with other IDEs such as IntelliJ and Eclipse.

-When I'm not writing code I like to do sports like weightlifting in my homegym.
-I love traveling with my beautiful wife Steffi and sometimes I just have a beer (maybe some more) with my friends.
+When I am not coding, I enjoy weightlifting in my home gym.
+I also relish the opportunity to travel with my beautiful wife, Steffi, and occasionally, I enjoy a beer (maybe some more) with friends.
 <br/>
 <br/>
 <br/>